-- Equity and Inclusion: The lens of equity and inclusion should be and will be considered as a critical component of decision making regarding CDBG and HOME, as well as other programming that impacts low- and moderate-income persons and affordable housing programming.
-Policies and procedures need to be identified as part of decision making.
-Data collection and community education will be a large component of this piece and the City is committed to this area of priority which feeds into all other areas. - Affordable Housing: Affordable housing access is the solution to homelessness and is the end goal for the City.
-The work of the Housing and Homelessness stakeholders' group has brought together those strategies to bring our community where it needs to be and paints a clear picture of the need and the steps to get there. - Systems: The City is committed to the collaborative work of a community dashboard that provides real-time homelessness and housing services data.
-This is also an area where HMIS is prioritized, and this includes access to HMIS for all community service providers as currently only CoC and ESG-funded agencies have access.
+- Affordable Housing: Affordable housing access is the solution to homelessness and is the end goal for the City.
+The work of the Housing and Homelessness stakeholders' group has brought together strategies to bring our community where it needs to be and paints a clear picture of the need and the steps to get there. - Supportive Housing: While this work has typically been within Douglas County's "lane", the City is committed to helping to secure grant funding and resources for the construction of and the operations for supportive housing.
+This will not be a high level of focus in plan for the City, but overall, the City and the county will work in collaboration to bring these units online and help the continuum of housing to keep moving.
+These supportive housing units and services will be trauma informed and best practice case management based.
+The City will support the county's efforts in this area.

+- Systems: The City is committed to the collaborative work of a community dashboard that provides real-time homelessness and housing services data.
+This is also an area where HMIS is prioritized, and this includes access to HMIS for all community service providers.
 Quality data is the cornerstone to effective programs and understanding the needs of the community.
 Strong systems are needed for continued and increased collaboration across the service provider network locally.
 This priority includes the work of coordinated entry and the by-name list.

-- Emergency Shelter: The City is committed to high levels of collaboration in the emergency shelter space.
+A complete picture is needed of the population experiencing homelessness.
+A robust, effective system is what is needed to get that picture and ensure it is accurate. - Emergency Shelter and Homeless Services: The City is committed to high levels of collaboration in the emergency shelter space.
 The City Commission has allocated City Special Alcohol Fund dollars as well as General Fund dollars to housing and homelessness, and a large part of that is for emergency sheltering and homeless services.
 The City and the county have a joint resolution that speaks to the collaborative work that both agencies are undertaking.
 There is an understanding that congregate sheltering is not a best practice, but the reality is that it is a needed piece of the continuum and will continue to serve an important purpose in the system.
-Other projects coming online include a modular cabin sheltering program, as well as working toward sheltering options for specific populations.
-Homeless services include street outreach efforts, supportive services, and navigation services. - Infrastructure: Housing and homelessness programs and projects rely on safe access and efficiency of public infrastructure and facilities.
-Equity and inclusion and systems rely on strong infrastructure of varying levels. - Supportive Housing: While this work has typically been within Douglas County's "lane" the City is committed to helping to secure grant funding and resources for the construction of and the operations for supportive housing.
-This will not be a high level of focus in this five-year plan for the City, but overall, the City and the county will work in collaboration to bring these units online and help the continuum of housing to keep moving.
-These supportive housing units and services will be trauma informed and best practice case management based.
+Other projects include a modular cabin sheltering program, as well as working toward sheltering options for specific populations.
+Homeless services include street outreach efforts, supportive services, and navigation services.
+Homelessness is a critical area for the city and the importance of services and sheltering is extremely important.
+Working with those in sheltered and unsheltered situations is the first step toward moving through the continuum to housing options. - Public Infrastructure: Housing and homelessness programs and projects rely on safe access and efficiency of public infrastructure and facilities.
+Public facilities and public infrastructure are critical components of tying the work of the Consolidated Plan together.

-Goals and outcomes for 2024 include increasing affordable housing stock (homeowner housing added), maintaining current affordable housing stock (homeowner housing rehabilitation), homebuyer assistance (direct homebuyer assistance), public facility improvements, Tenant-Based Rental Assistance, delivery of public services (homeless services, homeless prevention, public service other than housing benefit), affirmatively furthering fair housing (within all projects and activities undertaken), and administration.
+Goals and outcomes for 2025 include increasing affordable housing stock (homeowner housing added), maintaining current affordable housing stock (homeowner housing rehabilitation), homebuyer assistance (direct financial assistance to homebuyers), public facility improvements, Tenant-Based Rental Assistance, delivery of public services (Emergency shelter and homeless services), and administration.